Murder, Manslaughter, and Homicide

 Avoid conviction by hiring an aggressive, experienced attorney right away.

-At Gorman Malarcik Pierce we fight hard for our clients.
+At Malarcik Pierce Munyer Will we fight hard for our clients.
 We use all of our skill and experience to defend you by

 Being charged with homicide, manslaughter, or murder is a very serious matter: it will affect your future employment, your family life, your finances, and your freedom.